Use custom models on HubAI

 [Upload/Download](https://docs.luxonis.com/cloud/hubai/model-registry/upload-download.md).

-> [Detailed Conversion](https://docs.luxonis.com/cloud/hubai/model-registry/detailed-conversion.md)
+> [Quick Conversion](https://docs.luxonis.com/cloud/hubai/quick-conversion.md)

 ## 3. Create a team API key